Andreas Landgren: International career

-Landgren represented the Swedish under-21 team, where he played 15 matches.
+Landgren represented the Sweden under-21 team, where he played 15 matches.
 He was also a part of the Swedish squad in the 2009 UEFA European Under-21 Football Championship.
-He made his debut for the Swedish national team in a friendly match against Mexico in January 2009.
+He made his debut for the Sweden national team in a friendly match against Mexico in January 2009.

 Personal life

 He is the son of Sven-Åke Landgren, who played almost 350 first-team matches for Helsingborgs IF, and was named in the "all-time Helsingborgs team" in 2007.